carlonicora/obsidian-rpg-manager/documentation/data/index.md

 ## Component Specific Data Code Blocks

 RPG Manager has one data code block for each of its components.
+The code block automatically realise in what type of component you currently are and presets the required data during its creation.
 You can find the specifications for each component type below:

 - [Campaign](campaign/index.md)
 - [Adventure](adventure/index.md)